 Display Guidelines

-- May not be hung from walls, columns, or railings without prior permission; when items are affixed to any surface, non-damaging adhesives (e.g., painter’s tape) are required.
+- Not be hung from walls, columns, or railings without prior permission from CAC; when items are affixed to any surface, non-damaging adhesives (e.g., painter’s tape) are required.

-- Avoid prohibited content (e.g., harassment, defamation, targeted messaging)
+- Not include prohibited content (e.g., harassment, defamation, targeted messaging).

-- Posters, banners, flags, or images of flags larger than 18″ × 24″ require prior approval from the CAC.
+- Larger posters, banners, flags, or images of flags require prior approval from the CAC.

 - All large-format materials must be reviewed and approved in advance to ensure compliance with Institute guidelines and space-use policies.

-- Calling out to or vocally engaging those passing by
+- Calling out to or vocally engaging with individuals passing by.

-- Distributing items of any type to individuals who have not voluntarily approached the table
+- Distributing materials or items to anyone who has not voluntarily approached the table.

 Clean-Up and Area Maintenance